Signal integrity or SI is a measure of the quality

 For

-ICs, SI analysis became necessary as an effect of
+ICs, SI analysis became necessary as an effect of reduced

-of automatic synthesis techniques have since allowed
+synthesis techniques have since allowed designers to express

-designers to express their designs using high-level
+their designs using high-level languages and apply an

-create very complex designs, ignoring the electrical
+automated design process to create very complex designs,

-characteristics of the underlying circuits to a large
+ignoring the electrical characteristics of the underlying

-degree.
-However, scaling trends (see Moore's law)
+circuits to a large degree.
+However, scaling trends (see

-recent technology nodes.
+in recent technology nodes.
 With scaling of technology

 below 0.25 £gm, the wire delays have become comparable

 or even greater than the gate delays.
-As a result
+As a result the

-timing closure.
-In nanometer technologies at 0.13
+closure.
+In nanometer technologies at 0.13 £gm and below,

-£gm and below, unintended interactions between signals
+unintended interactions between signals (or noise) became

-design.
-At these technology nodes, the performance
+technology nodes, the performance and correctness of a

-and correctness of a design cannot be assured without
+design cannot be assured without considering noise effects.

 System